How Much Does Cavity Wall Insulation Cost?

 Minimum Fee

 To start with, you may face a minimum charge on your bill when having cavity walls insulated.
 This may be a set amount.
-On the other hand, it may come in the form of another cost that is expanded for one reason or another.

 For example, if you were paying per day of labour, then whether the job takes four hours or eight hours, you’d pay for a day of labour regardless.
 Hence, you face a minimum one day’s labour in costs for every new work day started.